Skip to Content

 December is usually around thirty-six for the lows and fifty-five for the highs.
 However, all the winter months have similar temperatures, and it usually gets around the mid-fifties during the day.

-What is monsoon season in Sedona?
+What is rainy season in Sedona?

 So, When Should You Go to Sedona?